Ghostwriter (2019 TV series)

-Ghostwriter is a children's mystery television series produced by Sesame Workshop and Sinking Ship Entertainment as an original series for Apple TV+, and premiered on November 1, 2019, coinciding with the launch of the service.
+Ghostwriter is a children's mystery television series developed by J.J.
+Johnson & Andrew Orenstein as an original series for Apple TV+, and premiered on November 1, 2019, coinciding with the launch of the service.
 It is a revival of the 1992–1995 series of the same name.
-On August 29, 2022, it was announced the third season would premiere in October and would feature a new cast and characters.
-It premiered on October 21, 2022.
+The third and final season premiered on October 21, 2022.

 Premise

-Seasons 1-2
+Seasons 1–2

-Ruben struggles to fit in at his new middle school after he and his mother relocate to live with his grandfather, a recent widower, above the bookstore he owns.
-Ruben, his classmates Chevon and Curtis, and Curtis's younger sister Donna are at the store one day when they encounter an entity they later dub "Ghostwriter."
-Ghostwriter communicates with written messages and by creating manifestations of fictional characters, all of which only the four children can perceive.
+Ruben struggles to fit in at his new middle school after he and his mother move to live with his grandfather, who lives above the bookstore he owns.
+Ghostwriter communicates with written messages and by creating manifestations of fictional characters, all of which only the four main characters can perceive.
 As they become friends and learn to work as a team, Ghostwriter sends them characters from stories with themes relevant to their lives.

+Season 3

+Some time after the previous two seasons, a new ghostwriter picks three children he had met in life to help return a scroll called the Eloquent Peasant back to Egypt where it was first found.
+As with the previous ghostwriter, he does this through bringing storybook characters to life.